-Consensus is not formed by snap judgement.
-While textbooks and most lecture styles focus on settled facts, scientists spend the vast majority of their time grappling with unsettled matters.
-During these periods, there may yet be no scientific consensus.
-Multiple hypotheses may fit the data and scientists may legitimately disagree about how to interpret the evidence.
+Consensus is not composed of snap judgments.
+Although textbooks and most lecture styles focus on settled facts, scientists spend the vast majority of their time grappling with unsettled matters.
+Multiple hypotheses may fit the data, and scientists may legitimately disagree about how to interpret the evidence.
 In some cases, rival camps may advance mutually incompatible models and explanations.
-When members of the public observe this happening in real time, as they did early during the COVID pandemic, they sometimes imagine that science is in disarray - or worse, corrupted by political or financial interests.
-Science teachers need to help students recognize that uncertainty is an ordinary part of science-in-the-making.
+When members of the public observe this happening, as they did early during the COVID-19 pandemic, they sometimes imagine that science is in disarray-or worse, that it is corrupted by political or financial interests.
+Science teachers need to help students recognize that uncertainty is an ordinary part of science-in-themaking.
 They need to appreciate the lively dynamics of science-in-progress.
-Resolving uncertainties takes work, and it does not happen overnight.
+Resolving uncertainties takes work.
+It does not happen overnight.

 Science teachers should also explain how and why scientific consensus is not a process of collective self-interest or groupthink, as some naysayers purport.
-Scientists earn credit for exposing past errors, while making revelatory new discoveries.
+Scientists earn credit for exposing past errors while making revelatory new discoveries.
 The rewards for conformity are limited.
 Indeed, reciprocal criticism is the norm (Ziman, 1968).
-Nor is the discourse just a political free-for-all.
-Evidence and expertise are essential currencies in shaping acceptance by others.
-Investigators must frequently go back to the lab or field to collect additional data that will address alternate points of view and, ultimately, persuade their colleagues.
-Consensus in science is not easy.
+Discourse is not just a political free-for-all.
+Evidence and expertise are essential currencies in argumentation.
+Investigators must frequently go back to the lab or field to collect additional data that can address alternate points of view and, ultimately, persuade their colleagues.
+Consensus in science is not easily achieved.
 It is hard won.
-This is why scientific consensus can be considered so trustworthy and proves so resilient over time.
+This is why scientific consensus can be considered so trust-worthy and proves so resilient over time.

 Our chief concern, however, is how scientific information reaches individuals, not just how it is produced or validated (Figure 1).
-What is the essential know-how for navigating the treacherous ocean of information now available on the internet and social media?
+What is the essential know-how for navigating the treacherous ocean of information now available on the internet and via social media?
 In our report, we include some sample lessons, highlighting a set of basic heuristics that can benefit all students.
-They echo the methods of professional fact-checkers (Neuvonen, Kivinen & Salo, 2018).
+The lessons echo the methods of professional fact-checkers (Neuvonen et al., 2018).
 We argue that when individuals encounter unfamiliar websites or receive tweets (or worse, retweets) from remote sources, they should begin by "taking bearings."
-Like an experienced navigator, they ought to ask "where exactly am I?"
-They should open new tabs in their web browser and research the credibility of the author or sponsor - a technique known as lateral reading (Wineburg, et al., 2021).
-This leverages the very power of the internet against those who would seek to abuse it.
+Like an experienced navigator, they should ask, "Where exactly am I?"
+They should open new tabs in their web browser and research the credibility of the author or sponsor-a technique known as lateral reading (Wineburg et al., 2021)-leveraging the power of the internet against the very persons who would seek to abuse it.
 As a foundation, students will need to be familiar with a few trustworthy, independent benchmarks, such as professional scientific institutions, established fact-checkers, and veteran science journalists.

-Everyone can benefit from science - but only if they can access reliable scientific information.
+Everyone can benefit from science-but only if they can access reliable scientific information.
 For typical consumers and citizens, understanding a set of scientific concepts or practices acquired through formal education will be of minimal help.
 Rather, the science that matters most to their personal choices and to public decision-making will most likely be new, complex, and possibly incomplete.
-Moreover, it will be mediated through second-hand reports.
-For the information to be useful, the critical question will be whether the source at hand can be trusted.
+Moreover, the information will be mediated through secondhand reports.
+Thus, the student must ask whether the source can be trusted.
 Lessons in science media literacy are essential.
-Our full report, which we have only summarized in brief here, provides the rationales and guidelines for meeting this urgent challenge to science in the public domain and to supporting the informed discourse that sustains our democratic societies.
+Our full report, which we have only summarized in brief in this article, provides the rationales and guidelines for meeting this urgent challenge to science in the public domain and to supporting the informed discourse that sustains our democratic societies.